cvxgrp/GGS/README.md

 bps, objectives = GGS(data, Kmax, lamb)
 ```

+Finds K breakpoints in the data for a given regularization parameter lambda

 **Inputs**

 data - a T-by-n data matrix, with T timestamps of an n-dimensional vector